 s.18 (9) Even if the assets have been distributed, the surviving spouse may still try and get them back.

 s.18 (10) At any time after the court grants a decree of divorce, it may order (on the application of either spouse) that neither spouse be entitled to apply for an order under this section.

-s.19 (1) At any time after the court makes a secured periodical payments, lump sum or property adjustment order, it may order the sale of property in which either of the spouses has an interest.
+s.19 (1) At any time after the court makes an order for secured periodical payments, lump sum or property adjustment, it may order the sale of property in which either of the spouses has an interest.

-s.19 (2) The court will not order the sale of a family home where it has already ordered that a spouse should have the right to occupy the home.
+s.19 (2) The court will not order the sale of a family home where it has already ordered that a spouse should have the right to occupy the property.

-(a) An order for sale may contain other appropriate provisions.
+(a) An order for sale may contain other provisions.

 (i) the manner and conditions of sale,

 (ii) the person(s) to whom the property must be offered,